In this guide, you’ll learn how to write SEO friendly content.

 Now, you just need to write the blog post or article.

 Go through and fill out each section of your content outline without worrying about inserting your SEO keywords.
 Write for humans first, then optimize the content for the search engine crawlers as explained in the next step.

 With your first draft complete, the next step is to add your SEO keywords to the content.

 Go back through your article or blog post and look for areas where you can add your target keywords in a natural way.
 Don’t just force them into random sentences.

 As explained in this other post on how to put keywords in an article, you want to put the exact match keyword phrase for each search term you’re targeting in these areas:

 - Main body content

 However, you don’t want to overoptimize your on-page SEO, otherwise, Google, Yahoo, or Bing may devalue your rankings.
 So make sure to follow the guidelines in that linked post for the best practices for on-page SEO.
-You can also check out my complete Mastering On-Page SEO course to get expert training on this topic.

 7. Optimize for Featured Snippets